Shouree/storm-http-framework/doc/02-Language_Reference/01-Storm/06-Packages_and_Files.md

 Utilities
 ---------

-The `PkgReader` interface is designed to allow for maximum flexibility for languages.
+The `lang.PkgReader` interface is designed to allow for maximum flexibility for languages.
 As such, it makes no assumptions about the content of the files, nor if any files have special meaning.

-**TODO**
+Due to the flexibility, Storm is able to use the standard `PkgReader` interface to load dynamic libraries (i.e. `.so` or `.dll`), which are binary files.

+Since many languages consist of text files that can be treated individually, Storm also provides a `FilePkgReader` to make this use case more convenient.
+The `lang.FilePkgReader` class inherits from `lang.PkgReader`, so a `FilePkgReader` can be used anywhere Storm expects a plain `PkgReader`.

+A `FilePkgReader` treats each file individually, and assumes that all files consist of text that will eventually be parsed by some grammar using the system parser.
+As such, the `FilePkgReader` takes care of reading the contents of the files, and creates one `FileReader` that corresponds to each file.
+To support languages where the syntax may change midway through a file (e.g. importing new syntax in Basic Storm), each `FileReader` may choose to treat the file as a sequence of different *parts*.
+Each part may have their own syntax, and each part may affect the grammar available any parts that follows the current one.

+While Storm does not require that the `FilePkgReader` is used, languages that wish to provide syntax highlighting in [the language server](md:Language_Server) need to use the `FilePkgReader` interface.